Beijing enforces mass COVID testing, closes neighborhoods

 Announcement of the testing had sparked panic buying in the city of 21 million on Monday, but the situation appeared to calm on Tuesday with public transport largely keeping to normal schedules and roads packed with commuters.

-Fears of total lockdown have been fed by the situation in the southern business hub of Shanghai, where 25 million residents have only gradually been allowed to leave their homes after three weeks of confinement.
+Fears of total lockdown have been fed by disruptions in the supply of food, medicine and daily necessities in the southern business hub of Shanghai, where 25 million residents have only gradually been allowed to leave their homes after three weeks of confinement.

+However, 86-year-old Beijing resident Chen Shengzhen said the capital had been given more time to prepare than its southern cousin.

+Shanghai’s lockdown “came all of a sudden, so the policies and other aspects were not able to be in place,” leading to short-term hardships in the city, Chen told AP Television News.

+Beijing health officials said 33 positive cases were identified on Monday, including one asymptomatic case.

+The city has ordered mass testing across sprawling Chaoyang district, where 46 of the cases have been found.
+The 3.5 million residents of Chaoyang, as well as people who work in the district, need to be tested on Monday, Wednesday and Friday.

-The city of Anyang in central China and Dandong on the border with North Korea became the latest to start lockdowns as the omicron variant of the coronavirus spreads.
+The cities of Anyang in central China, Dandong on the border with North Korea and Baotou in Inner Mongolia have also started lockdowns, as the omicron variant of the coronavirus spreads.

-Shanghai has buckled under strict lockdown conditions that have driven residents to band together to get food delivered through group buying.
-Goods have backed up at Shanghai’s port, affecting supplies and factory production and crimping economic growth.
+Shanghai residents have turned to group-buying food and other supplies, relying mainly on outlets offering services online.
+Goods have backed up at Shanghai’s port, affecting factory production, global supply chains and China’s own economic growth.

 Beijing locked down residents in an area about 2 by 3 kilometers (1 by 2 miles), telling them to work from home and stay in their residential compounds.
 It wasn’t a total lockdown but stadiums, sports fields, cinemas, karaoke bars and other entertainment venues were ordered closed.